-A Truly Exceptional, Original, Highest Grade Napoleonic Wars Period Antique Museum Piece Miquelet, A Magnificent Example Likely Made For Ali Pasha.
-An All Silver Mounted Miquelet Long Gun, Another Was Presented to President Thomas Jefferson in 1805
+Truly Exceptional, Original, Highest Grade Napoleonic Wars Period Museum Piece Silver Miquelet, A Magnificent Musket Dated 1776 Presented To Ali Pasha the Lion of Alexandria.
+An All Silver Mounted Miquelet Gun, Another Was Presented to President Jefferson

-We were astounded when we were offered this fabulous presentation piece, also from the peak of the Ottoman Empire, that was almost certainly made as the near pair, for Ali Pasha, the famous Great Pasha and ruler in the Ottoman Empire, to another, near identical Miquelet example, that we sold just a few months ago.
+We were astounded when we were offered this fabulous presentation piece, also from the peak of the Ottoman Empire, that was almost certainly e near pair, presented to Ali Pasha, 'The Lion of Alexandria' the famous Great Pasha and ruler in the Ottoman Empire, to another, near identical Miquelet example, that we sold just a few months ago.
 It is also a near pair to one presented to President Thomas Jefferson {now in the Smithsonian}

 Intriguingly, it is more than possible this fabulous silver mounted long gun was likely presented to Ali Pasha in order to counteract its previous presentation pair.
-When this Miquelet was hand made, it may have been so commissioned, for either, Wellington or Napoleon, as they were both currying favour with the Great Pasha, in order for him to change allegiances, which he did, from Napoleon to Wellington.
+When this Miquelet presented it may have been so gifted on behalf of either, The Duke of Wellington or Napoleon Bonaparte, as they were both currying favour with the Great Pasha, in order for him to change allegiances, which he did, from Napoleon to Wellington, and then assisted the Ottoman Army to eject napoleon from Egypt in 1802.

 Fabulous arms were the great pieces of choice in order to be presented from Kings, Emperors and Generals, to their foreign counterparts {other Kings, Emperors, and Generals} in order to sway their decisions of state, for alliances and influence, essential in times of great war.